zhaojishun/GenderBiasPapers/README.md

 217. Using Natural Sentences for Understanding Biases in Language Models.2022.[PDF](https://arxiv.org/abs/2205.06303)
 218. Analyzing Hate Speech Data along Racial, Gender and Intersectional Axes.2022.[PDF](https://arxiv.org/abs/2205.06621)
 219. Bias and Fairness on Multimodal Emotion Detection Algorithms.2022.[PDF](https://arxiv.org/abs/2205.08383)
+220. Regex in a Time of Deep Learning: The Role of an Old Technology in Age Discrimination Detection in Job Advertisements.2022.[PDF](https://arxiv.org/abs/2205.08813)

 ## Review article